woman showing signs and symptoms of a drug-induced psychosis

 Alternatively, family support groups are for those who have a loved one dealing with a drug or alcohol addiction.
 These support groups can be led by a therapist or by someone who has a great deal of experience dealing with having a loved one who is sick with addiction.
 The leader of the group guides each meeting, offering their support and expertise.
 Groups spend time listening to members talk about their challenges, fears, and experiences.
 Everyone in the group can offer their insight, support, and advice.

 Support groups sometimes have a guest speaker who contributes ideas or a story designed to help the families feel understood and make progress.
 Overall, people can tell their stories, express their fears, and both give and receive advice.
-The definition of family doesn’t have to include just relatives.
+The definition of family doesn’t have to include just relatives, like parents or siblings.
 Good friends often feel as close as family members.
 For this reason, close friends often take part in support groups for families.

 Benefits of Support Groups for Families of Addicts

 Several benefits can come from attending support groups for families of addicts.
 First, many people feel embarrassed about having a loved one who deals with alcoholism or drug addiction.
 They keep their stories and their feelings to themselves, which can be quite isolating and frightening.
 Support groups allow them to unburden themselves in a safe environment where everyone understands how they feel.
-This type of bonding experience lets them know they are not alone.
+This type of bonding experience lets them know they are not alone in fighting the family disease of addiction.

 A lot of solid advice and eye-opening ideas can come from members of a support group.
 When a family member feels at a loss for what to do, others often have ideas.
 They may know of a resource that provides treatment or have suggestions for ways to get through the process of worrying about someone they love.
 The group works as a team, which helps strengthen each individual.